Skip to content

 The issue of delimitation and demarcation of the Armenian-Azerbaijani border is associated with a number of interconnected topics that become part of an active and highly politicized discourse within the media, among politicians and experts in both Armenia and Azerbaijan.
 Not only do political declarations regarding delimitation principles undergo periodic changes, but there is also a lack of a clear vision regarding the problem and its potential solutions.
 It is noteworthy that despite the fact that the delimitation and demarcation issues are frequently mentioned in a unified context, it is the first stage that is associated with the most intricate set of contradictions (including political ones), while the second stage, though time-consuming, is mainly challenged by technical and local complexities.

-Even without considering political and military factors, the Armenian-Azerbaijani border emerges as one of the most intricate in the post-Soviet space.
-It is the longest in the South Caucasus (about 1000 km in length, it is comparable, for example, with the Belarusian-Ukrainian border (1084.2 km)).
+Even without considering political and military factors, the Armenian-Azerbaijani border emerges as one of the most complicated in the post-Soviet space.
+It is the longest in the South Caucasus (about 1000 km in length, and is comparable, for example, with the Belarusian-Ukrainian border (1084.2 km)).
 Characterized by highly rugged terrain, it crosses through numerous mountain valleys and ridges, infrastructure such as roads, mineral deposits, reservoirs, canals, reserves, etc., includes enclaves, pene-enclaves and narrow strips of land extending into the territory of the neighboring state.
 The complexities were further compounded in the 1990s and after the war of 2020, when both sides occupied a part of each other’s former administrative territories.
 In the 1990s, these actions were primarily driven by the necessity to ensure uninterrupted transport links (roads connecting different parts of the territory of Armenia or Azerbaijan often crossed the border and passed through the territory of the neighboring state) and the safety of border villages.

-Added to that, the extremely rugged terrain along the border significantly extended its length and rendered its defense impossible in conditions of armed confrontation.
+Added to that, the extremely rugged terrain along the border significantly extended its length and rendered its defense problematic in the case of armed confrontation.
 That is why, in the 1990s the border was “straightened” and almost all protruding parts were eliminated (as was the case in the north).
 Concurrently, enclaves vanished from the actual map of the region during this period, engulfed by the surrounding state (with the exception of two tiny Azerbaijani exclaves near the village of Yaradullu, which remained under the control of Azerbaijan along with the entire surrounding territory of Armenia).
 The Armenian forces took control of a height, ensuring the security of the villages of Berdavan and Dovegh, villages along the Noyemberyan-Ijevan highway (Kheyrimli, Ashagi (Lower) Askipara and Baghanis-Ayrum), and unblocking communications in the northeast of Armenia.
 And Azerbaijani forces took control of a large protruding area of Armenian land (approximately 7 km²) north of the Joghaz Reservoir.
 This territory encompasses the highway linking villages of Kushchi-Ayrum and Mazam with Azerbaijani “mainland”.
 Furthermore, the Azerbaijani armed forces took control of the protruding large pieces of Armenian territory between the villages of Paravakar, Yaradullu, Kohnaqislaq (approximately 8-10 km², including two micro-esclaves of Azerbaijan located west of the village of Yaradullu), the territory north of the village of Vazashen (more than 6 km²), through which the highway connecting the village of Bala Jafarli with the rest of Azerbaijan runs.
 They took control of almost all the heights along the eastern border of former Shamshadin region, where small Azerbaijani villages were situated, and Armenian military posts had to be set up much deeper into Armenian territory, at a distance of more than one kilometer from the Soviet-era administrative border.
 A similar scenario unfolded in Nakhichevan area, marked by the struggle for the control over the heights of the high-mountain Zangezur range (where the 1990s were relatively calm, but the situation escalated in the 2010s).
 By the mid-1990s, Armenian forces took control of a section of territory along the highway spanning from Ararat region to Vayots Dzor, including the abandoned village of Gunnut (of which, in turn, Azerbaijan partially regained control in May 2018), and Azerbaijani forces took the heights north of the village of Sadarak (the origin of fire directed at the metallurgical plant under construction in Yeraskh in 2023), the southern end of the protrusion of the village of Khachik and a number of other areas.

 Between January 1990 and August 1992, for similar reasons, the involved parties seized control of exclaves/enclaves.
 Consequently, by the initial years of independence the real Armenian-Azerbaijani border only roughly corresponded to the old administrative border.
 Additionally, a neutral zone emerged between the lines of trenches and stronghold fortifications of the sides (sometimes extending up to 1.5-2 km wide), which rendered a significant portion of the border area of the two countries inaccessible to the civilian population, hampering agricultural and other economic activities.
 This loss was particularly painful for Armenia, given that the most densely populated and fertile foothill areas in Tavush marz (region), prized for farming and gardening, lie adjacent to the border, a stark contrast to the neighboring lowland Azerbaijani regions (Ghazakh, Aghstafa, Tovuz), where the same zone is mountainous and less populated.